-(2) If the person fails to remedy the failure or deficiency identified by the Ethics Commission under (1) of this subsection, after the Commission has given the alleged violator notice of the amount of the fine the Commission intends to impose and an opportunity has been afforded to the alleged violator to appear before the Ethics Commission or otherwise offer evidence in mitigation of the imposition of the fine, the Commission may civilly fine the person an amount not to exceed \$25 per day, up to a maximum fine of \$500 pursuant to § 21.99(A).
-Any civil fine imposed by the Commission under this section may be recovered in a civil action in the nature of debt if the person fails or refuses to pay the penalty within a prescribed period of time.
+(2) If the person fails to remedy the deficiency identified by the Ethics Commission under (1) of this subsection, after the Commission has given the alleged violator notice of the amount of the fine the Commission intends to impose and an opportunity has been afforded to the alleged violator to appear before the Ethics Commission or otherwise offer evidence in mitigation of the imposition of the fine, the Commission may civilly fine the violator an amount not to exceed \$25 per day, up to a maximum fine of \$500 pursuant to § 21.99(A).
+Any civil fine imposed by the Commission under this section may be recovered in a civil action in the nature of debt if the offender fails or refuses to pay the penalty within a prescribed period of time.

-($\underline{\mathbb{B}\underline{A}}$) If a member of the Ethics Commission or any other person believes a required registration or statement under §§ 21.41, 21.42, or 21.43 was intentionally not filed by a lobbyist or employer, intentionally contains false information, or intentionally omits required information, any investigation by the Ethics Commission shall require a written complaint and follow the procedures of § 21.06.
+(B) If a member of the Ethics Commission or any other person believes a required registration or statement under §§ 21.41, 21.42, or 21.43 was intentionally not filed by a lobbyist or employer, intentionally contains false information, or intentionally omits required information, any investigation by the Ethics Commission shall require a written complaint and follow the procedures of § 21.06.

-$(\bigoplus$) Beginning 90 days after the effective date of this section, the Ethics Commission shall draft and make public its rules and regulations for the administration of §§ 21.40 to
+(C) Beginning 90 days after the effective date of this section, the Ethics Commission shall draft and make public its rules and regulations for the administration of §§ 21.40 to 21.45.

-21.45.
 The Ethics Commission shall include changes to its rules, operations, or procedures regarding §§ 21.40 to 21.45 in the annual report submitted to the Louisville Metro Council as required by § 21.05(D).

-$(\bigoplus \underline{C})$ (1) The Ethics Commission shall be the official custodian of the registrations and statements required by §§ 21.41, 21.42, and 21.43.
-The registrations and statements shall be maintained by the Commission, or the administrative official designated by the Commission as the "custodian" of public documents, and shall be available for public inspection immediately upon filing via open records requests under KRS 61.870 et. seq.
+(D) The Ethics Commission shall be the official custodian of the statements required by §§ 21.41, 21.42, and 21.43.
+The statements shall be maintained by the Commission, or the administrative official designated by the Commission as the "custodian" of public documents, and shall be available for public inspection immediately upon filing via open records requests under KRS 61.870 et. seq.